YounesRabeh/basic-projects-Py/README.md

 # basic-projects-Py
-A repository for crappy cross-platform python applications
+A repository for personal crappy cross-platform python applications